PierreKieffer/cache-operator/README.md

 # cache-operator
+cache-operator provides simple caching method.

-cache-operator allows to cache the return values of a function depending on the arguments.
+It allows to cache the return values of a function depending on the arguments.
 It can save time when an I/O bound function is periodically called with the same arguments.